web-padawan/awesome-lit/README.md

 ## Blogs
 - [A bit about lit-html rendering](https://medium.com/@kennethrohde/a-bit-about-lit-html-rendering-2964c50ee56c)
 - [Building a chat with Twilio, lit-html, Parcel and TypeScript](https://www.twilio.com/blog/2018/05/building-a-chat-with-twilio-lit-html-parcel-and-typescript.html)

+## Inspired Solutions

+These libraries do not depend on lit-html, but are inspired by some of its concepts.
+They also use `html` tagged template literal, and leverage the benefits of the same [IDE Plugins](#ide-plugins) for syntax highlighting.

+- [hybrids](https://github.com/hybridsjs/hybrids), UI library for creating Web Components with simple and functional API.
+- [lit-ntml](https://github.com/motss/lit-ntml), lightweight and modern templating for SSR in Node.js, inspired by lit-html.

 ## Other awesome resources
 **If you want more awesome resources, check the [awesome](https://github.com/sindresorhus/awesome) list!**